ritankarsaha/Perosnal-Blogging/src/posts/SOB-Selection.md

 I want to make the most of this opportunity not just to build something cool, but to **grow as a developer** and hopefully, inspire a few others to take the leap too.

-> I’ve gone into waaay more detail (like step-by-step walkthrough level) about the whole SoB’25 process in my video.
+> I’ve gone into waaay more detail (like step-by-step walkthrough level) about the whole SoB’25 process in my <a href ="https://www.youtube.com/watch?v=X7gkzEvrgkk&t=5723s"> video </a>.
 So if you’re **serious about cracking next year’s cohort**, definitely give it a watch 🎯 But hey, if you’re just here to vibe and get a feel of the experience, **this blog should do the trick just fine too 😄**

 さようなら、良い一日を